 - VMware Certified Advanced Professional 6.5 – Data Center Virtualization Design (VCAP6.5 – DCV Design): Targets individuals who possess the VCP6.5-DCV credential plus at least five years of experience working with VMware solutions

-- VMware Certified Advanced Professional 6 – Data Center Virtualization Deployment (VCAP6-DCV Deploy): For individuals with at least two years of VMware virtual environment administration experience and who possess any VCP6-DCV certification
+- VMware Certified Advanced Professional 6 – Data Center Virtualization Deployment (VCAP6-DCV Deploy): For individuals with at least two years of VMware virtual environment administration experience and who possess either the VCP6-DCV or VCP6.5-DCV certification

-- VMware Certified Advanced Professional 6 – Data Center Virtualization Design (VCAP6-DCV Design): Geared for candidates who work with vSphere 6 technologies in a virtual environment and possess the VCP6-DCV level certification
+- VMware Certified Advanced Professional 6 – Data Center Virtualization Design (VCAP6-DCV Design): Geared for candidates who work with vSphere 6 technologies in a virtual environment and possess the VCP6-DCV or VCP6.5-DCV level certification

 The pinnacle certification in this track is the VMware Certified Design Expert 6 – Data Center Virtualization (VCDX6-DCV).
-Aimed at architects, candidates must hold current VCIX6-DCV, create a VMware vSphere-based design and project, and present and defend it before a panel of VCDX-holders.
+Aimed at architects, candidates must hold current VCIX6-DCV or VCIX6.5-DCV badge, create a VMware vSphere-based design and project, and present and defend it before a panel of VCDX-holders.